Is Marijuana Legal in Arizona? Knowing Arizona’s marijuana laws is the first step to the best legal defense.

-While many of the statutes and laws in Arizona are complex, the laws regarding possession of marijuana in Arizona are clear.
-You can’t knowingly use or possess marijuana, for your own use or for sale.
-This, of course, does not refer to those who are lawfully able to use or possess marijuana for medical purposes.
+Specifically, you can’t knowingly use or possess marijuana, for your own use or for sale unless you are lawfully able to use or possess marijuana for medical purposes.

 Marijuana Possession Laws in Arizona (A.R.S.
 13-3405)

 There are essentially four laws that govern the use and possession of marijuana in Arizona (ARS 13-3405).
 They state that marijuana cannot be:

 - Used or possessed

 The penalties for marijuana possession are determined by several factors, including the weight of the marijuana possessed.
 The statutes divide penalties into three categories: under two pounds, two to four pounds, or over four pounds.

 So how much weed is a felony in Arizona?
 As it stands, any amount can be a felony charge, and the felony class depends on the circumstances of your case.